9 dispatches

 Physics Data

-Both theories tested against published scientific data — GPS satellites, biological scaling laws, heart rates across 6 orders of magnitude.
+Atomic stacking and scale-dependent time tested against GPS satellites, biological scaling laws, and heart rates across 6 orders of magnitude.

 Mar 2026